microsoft/promptflow/docs/how-to-guides/develop-a-prompty/use-prompty-in-flex-flow.md

 ```

 With the `flow` concept, user can further do a rich set of tasks, like:
-- Batch run a flow in parallel against multile lines of data, see [Run and evaluate a flow](../run-and-evaluate-a-flow/index.md).
+- Batch run a flow in parallel against multiple lines of data, see [Run and evaluate a flow](../run-and-evaluate-a-flow/index.md).
 - Chat with a flow using an UI, see [Chat with a flow](../chat-with-a-flow/index.md).
 - Deploy the flow to multiple platforms, see [Deploy a flow](../deploy-a-flow/index.md).